How to Protect Your Home Before Winter

 Seal up a draft

 Fall is the perfect time for a draft stocktake, according to Sweeten contractor Chance.
-He advised to dip your hand in water, walk around the house and dangle that hand near windows and doors.
+He advised homeowners to dip their hands in some water, walk around the house, and dangle them near windows and doors.
 Any drafts coming in will be extra chilly on the wet hand.
 This could also be done with a match.
 “If you see the flame really dancing then you have a draft,” he said.
 “If it blows out, then you definitely have issues.”

 There are a few cheap and easy remedies to this issue that can save you money on your heating bill.
 Adding weather stripping, a strip of foamy plastic, around windows will stop a draft, said Chance.
 Rope caulk is another material that can do this job and be removed at the end of winter.
 Either can be purchased for a few dollars from any hardware store and installed in minutes.